EasyG0ing1/alexa-assistant-instructions/fresh_install.md

 2. Paste the FunctionARN text we copied from the previous step and paste into the "Default Region" box.

+3. Click "Save Endpoints".

 ![Endpoint Page](screenshots/skill-setup-part2-fig1.png)

-3. Return to the Account Linking page that we left earlier
+4. Return to the Account Linking page that we left earlier

 ![Account Linking Page](screenshots/skill-setup-part2-fig2.png)

-4. Under Authorisation Grant Type make sure "Auth Code Grant" is selected.
+5. Under Authorisation Grant Type make sure "Auth Code Grant" is selected.

-5. In the Authorization URI paste the following: -
+6. In the Authorization URI paste the following: -

     ```
     https://accounts.google.com/o/oauth2/auth?access_type=offline
     ```

-6. The Access Token URI should be set to: -
+7. The Access Token URI should be set to: -

     ```
     https://accounts.google.com/o/oauth2/token
     ```

-7. Copy the Client ID from your Notepad/TextEdit document (HINT - it's the longer of the two) and paste it into the Client ID box
+8. Copy the Client ID from your Notepad/TextEdit document (HINT - it's the longer of the two) and paste it into the Client ID box

 ![Client ID Location](screenshots/skill-setup-part2-fig3.png)

-8. Copy the Client Secret from your Notepad/TextEdit document (HINT - it's the shorter of the two) and paste it into the Client Secret box
+9. Copy the Client Secret from your Notepad/TextEdit document (HINT - it's the shorter of the two) and paste it into the Client Secret box

-9. Leave Client Authentication Scheme as "HTTP Basic"
+10. Leave Client Authentication Scheme as "HTTP Basic"

-10. Under Scope: Press "Add Scope" and enter:-
+11. Under Scope: Press "Add Scope" and enter:-

     ```
     https://www.googleapis.com/auth/assistant-sdk-prototype
     ```

-11. Press "add scope" again for a second box into which enter:-
+12. Press "add scope" again for a second box into which enter:-

     ```
     https://www.googleapis.com/auth/script.external_request